 Unladen Weight : 6 tons 8 cwts 2qtr

 Entered Service : 30 April 1937

 The South Shields trolleybus system was inaugurated on 12 October 1936 when four Karrier E4 trolleybuses with Weymann H56R bodywork entered service between Market Place and Freemantle Road.
-The trolleybus service proved extremely popular and a further four similar vehicles were purchased in 1937 to replace trams on the Stanhope Road service.
+The trolleybus service proved extremely popular and a further four similar vehicles were purchased in 1937 to replace trams on the Stanhope Road service, of which 204 was the first of the second batch of vehicles.
 The only difference was that the second batch of vehicles had one less seat on the upper deck than the original four.

 204 entered service on 30 April 1937.
 In 1950 a route number box was provided alongside the front ultimate destination indicator, ready for the introduction of route numbers.
 Other than that, 204 had a remarkably uneventful 26 years in service.